GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

 another option (like a virtual roll) when there is a failure to communicate with the die.

+Other unexpected events will inevitably happen while using Pixels dice.
+For example the user might re-roll their die or roll the wrong one (in case of a multi dice setup).

+The overall quality of the user experience will depend as much on the quality of the Pixels dice as on how the user interface responds to physical events.
+It is one of the main challenges of integrating a physical device with a piece of software.
+For this link to feel true to the user, the software needs to reflect as much as possible what is happening in the physical world.

+In the case of Pixels dice, the key is in handling and responding to connection and roll events.

+*Note:*

+In order to lessen the burden on developers, we are working on higher level library features that will integrate in their design language the handling of dice connection and roll events with one or more die at a time.

 ## Reading Rolls

 Pixels dice automatically send their roll state when connected.
 The [`Pixel`](
     ../classes/_systemic_games_pixels_web_connect.Pixel.html
 ) class offer several ways to access that value:
-- Get the last known roll state value with the `rollState` accessor.
+- Get the last known roll state value with the [`rollState`]( ../classes/_systemic_games_pixels_web_connect.Pixel.html#rollState ) accessor.
-- Subscribe to "roll" or "rollState" events with `addEventListener()`.
+- Subscribe to "roll" or "rollState" events with [`addEventListener()`]( ../classes/_systemic_games_pixels_web_connect.Pixel.html#addEventListener ).

 The `rollState` accessor is only useful when needing to query the last know roll state.
 However when waiting for a roll to happen, the preferred way is to